-ARTICLE 48 - TIER V GENERAL RETIREMENT PLAN (PEPRA) - MANDATORY
+ARTICLE 46 - TIER V GENERAL RETIREMENT PLAN (PEPRA) - MANDATORY

-Pursuant to the California Public Employees' Pension Reform Act of 2013 ("PEPRA;" AB 340, GC §§7522 et seq), any employee newly hired into a permanent position on or after December 24, 2012, who will become a new member of FCERA on or after January 1, 2013, shall be enrolled in the State mandated defined benefit retirement formula specified in Government Code § 7522.20 and will be subject to all other retirement plan provisions as mandated by PEPRA.
+Pursuant to the California Public Employees' Pension Reform Act of 2013 ("PEPRA;" AB 340, GC §§7522 et seq), any employee hired into a permanent position who will become a new member of FCERA on or after January 1, 2013, shall be enrolled in the

+State mandated defined benefit retirement formula specified in Government Code § 7522.20 and will be subject to all other retirement plan provisions as mandated by PEPRA.
 This state mandated retirement tier shall be known as the Tier V General Retirement Plan.

-Consistent with PEPRA, the exception to being enrolled into General Tier V for any employee newly hired on or after December 24, 2012, who will become a new member of FCERA on or after January 1, 2013, is an individual who was previously employed by another public employer and was able to establish reciprocity with FCERA as specified in § 7522.02(c).
+Consistent with PEPRA, the exception to being enrolled into General Tier V for any newly hired employee who will become a new member of FCERA on or after January 1, 2013, is an individual who was previously employed by another public employer and was able to establish reciprocity with FCERA as specified in § 7522.02(c).
 In the case of reciprocity being established, the new employee would be enrolled into General Tier IV.